driewe/yellowcake/content/pages/home.md

 ---

-My name is Rebecca and I started the Experiential Gardener channel to share practical how-to Texas gardening information and tips that I have found to be useful based on my experience gardening in North Central Texas Zone 8a over the last forty plus years.
-Gardening in Texas is not difficult; it is just different.
+My name is Rebecca and I started the Experiential Gardener channel to share practical how-to Texas gardening information and tips that I have found to be useful based on my experience gardening in North Central Texas Zone 8a over the last forty plus years. <a href="https://itstimetexas.org/dads-tips-for-gardening-in-texas/" target="_blank" rel="noopener">Gardening in Texas</a> is not difficult; it is just different.
 Much of the gardening information on seed packets and gardening publications/sites is written for milder climates and may not work well here.
-"Full sun" in Maine is very different from full sun in Texas.
-Gardeners in the Lone Star State need gardening information that works here, in Texas.
+"Full sun" in Maine is very different from full sun in Texas. <a href="http://texasgardenclubs.org/lone-star-gardener/" target="_blank" rel="noopener">Gardeners in the Lone Star State</a> need gardening information that works here, in Texas.

-Thanks for stopping by, please [check out our blog](https://www.experientialgardener.com/blog/) and subscribe to our <a href="https://www.youtube.com/user/expgardener" target="_blank">youtube channel</a>
+Thanks for stopping by, please [check out our blog](https://www.experientialgardener.com/blog/) and subscribe to our <a href="https://www.youtube.com/user/expgardener" target="_blank" rel="noopener">youtube channel</a>

 <br><br><br>